objektwerks/resume/readme.md

 >**Email** ~ objektwerks@runbox.com
 >**Github** ~ https://github.com/objektwerks

+Summary - I've been a software developer for 30+ years, having worked with Microsoft technologies, Java, Scala and more.
+During the past 11 years my focus has been on Scala, with last 5 years focused on designing, building and optionally publishing open source software.

 2013 – Present | FL | Consultant | Scala Engineer ~ Design and build Scala distributed, web and desktop apps.

 * 2025 | Objektwerks, FL | Scala Engineer ~ Designed and built open source Http service, **Survey**, allowing for the creation and management of surveys, participants, questions and answers.
 Virtual threads used via Tapir and Ox.
 [Scala 3, Jsoniter, Scaffeine, JoddMail, ScalikeJdbc, PostgreSql, Tapir, Ox, Sbt, Git] (github.com/objektwerks/survey)